Arshjot-singh/Pretrained-model-comparison-using-TOPSIS/README.md

    - The Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method is employed for the comparison.
 This method considers both the similarity to the ideal solution and the dissimilarity to the negative ideal solution, providing a comprehensive ranking.

 3. **Models Evaluated:**
-   - Real-world pretrained models, such as BERTSumExt, GPT-3, T5, XLNet, BART, and Pegasus, are included in the comparison.
+   - Real-world pretrained models, such as RoBERTa, ELECTRA,
+DistilBERT,
+ALBERT,
+GPT-2,
+CTRL are included in the comparison.
 These models are widely used in text summarization tasks.

 ## Project Structure: